PassKeyRa/solana-ebpf-ida-processor/README.md

 ## TODO

-* Collect libraries and generate more signatures
-* Figure out how relative imports work in solana and implement it
-* Come up with more improvements for better bytecode readability
+* Parse and name Anchor functions and structures

 ## Thanks